Kalyvara/kalyvara/README.md

 People may know me as a theme contributor in the Nintendo Switch and Steam Deck scenes, but I'm normally more into vector spaces (ugh).

-Physics is my main field at university (as of now), but I'm also largely interested in development stuff - though I'm far from being the most skilled person at the moment.
+Physics is my main field at university (as of now), but I'm just as interested in development stuff - though I'm far from being the most skilled person at the moment.

 - **Languages I know:** C++, C#, Python, HTML, CSS
 - **Other tools:** CERN's ROOT framework, LaTeX, Visual Studio, Photoshop

+On another note, I'm also a big music enthusiast.

 ## Work showcase